 Most recently, Viacom announced the acquisition of free streaming service Pluto TV, which it will use as a distribution outlet for content from brands such as Awesomeness and as a marketing opportunity for other company brands.
 Before Viacom, Pluto offered free, short-form curated content, licensed from other networks, primarily YouTube.

 The “streaming wars” are a signal to members of the licensing community that change is on the horizon.
-As the decade comes to the close, viewers in the U.S. can expect to get bombarded with new content in all categories, across all platforms.
+As the decade comes to the close, viewers in the

 With the flexibility of streaming, viewers can look forward to more niche content and platforms with hyper-specific points of view.
 This may give licensors an opportunity to create more comprehensive and targeted product lines that appeal to distinct and clearly-defined audiences.